sagamusix/TBTray/README.md

 Note: If you want to get this fixed, consider submitting a pull request - I do not have the time required to debug and fix a feature I am not using.

+Also, use the build with the same bitness as Thunderbird.

 Halp, how do I quit Thunderbird?
 --------------------------------